Fill Out IRS Form W-3 Online in 2026

 When is Form W-3 due?

-To get a blank Form W-3, simply visit our website.
-The Internal Revenue Service issues this form, and we have a blank version pre-loaded in our editor for you to fill out.
+The Internal Revenue Service issues this form, and we have a blank version preloaded in our editor for you to fill out.
 Remember, our platform helps with filling and downloading, but not filing forms.

 If you are filing a paper Form W-3, sign by hand in the designated signature box at the bottom of the form.
 If a transmitter or third-party is authorized to sign for the employer, they must write “For (name of payer)” next to the signature.

-For electronic filing, the authorized signer uses a PIN or other IRS-approved electronic signature method through the Social Security Administration’s Business Services Online portal.
+For electronic filing, the authorized signer uses a PIN or other SSA-approved electronic signature method through the Social Security Administration’s Business Services Online portal.

 Where to file Form W-3?

-To submit Form W-3, send it to the Social Security Administration (SSA).
-You can choose to mail it or submit it electronically.
+To submit tax Form W-3, you must file it to the Social Security Administration (SSA).
+You can choose to file by mail it or submit it electronically.

-If mailing, make sure your form meets IRS standards and is machine-readable.
+If mailing, make sure your form meets SSA standards and is machine-readable.
 Photocopies won’t be accepted, so use the original.

 Trusted and certified by industry leaders